slds-lmu/paper_2023_ci_for_ge/README.md

 ## Reproducibility

 The instructions to reproduce the experiments are separated into:

 1. the dataset generation, see `./datamodels/README.md`.
 Note that the resulting datasets are also made available on [OpenML](https://openml.org), so the main experiments can be reproduced without this step.
    Note: The code and instructions to reproduce the results are still being cleaned up.
 1. the main experiments, see `./experiments/README.md`.
    Note: The code and instructions to reproduce the results are still being cleaned up.
+1. To recreate the preprocessing and the figures from the paper you need to first download the additional material from zenodo: https://zenodo.org/records/13744382.
+   Specifically, move the content of the results data into the `./results` subdirectory of this repository.

 ## Downloading the datasets